Shrinidhi064/DECENTRA/README.md

 3. **MetaMask (Browser Extension)**
    Used to manage Ethereum accounts and interact with deployed smart contracts via the browser.

-4. **Set up an account in Pinata**
-   Uploaded the reference signature imgaes for reference
+4. **Pinata**
+   Used to upload and manage encrypted reference signature images on IPFS.
+Requires account setup.

+5. **XAMPP**
+   Provides a local Apache server and MySQL database for any auxiliary services or testing needs.

 ---